 Cockburnspath House, also known as Sparrow Castle, is a much-altered 16th century castle in the village of Cockburnspath.

-Built in the 16th century, possibly in 1547, of local red sandstone it is sometimes also referred to as the Old Manor House and stands on rising ground above the Cockburnspath Burn, next to St. Helen’s Church.
+Built of local red sandstone, possibly in 1547, it is sometimes also referred to as the Old Manor House and stands on rising ground above the Cockburnspath Burn, next to St. Helen’s Church.

 It consists of two separate blocks, two corners of which are joined together by a round stair tower.
 The northern block is rectangular in plan and runs north-north-west to south-south-east.
 It has a vaulted basement with an entrance at first floor level now reached via an external stone staircase, with a third storey above.
 A 17th century painted ceiling features line drawings which are similar in style to those at Nunraw House.

 The southern block is squarer in plan and only two storeys in height.
 On the south wall are two windows with carved stone bead and hollow moulding surrounds and a third smaller window with a partial bead and hollow moulding surround.

 Two blocked-up windows on the east wall also feature similar surrounds, as does a door at ground level.